lordspline/druid/integration-tests-ex/docs/tests.md

 ## Test Operation

-When working with tests, it is helpful to know a bit more about the "magic" behind `DruidTestRunner`.
+When working with tests, it is helpful to know a bit more about the "magic" behind `RobuxTestRunner`.

-Druid's code is designed to run in a server, not a client.
+Robux's code is designed to run in a server, not a client.
 Yet, the tests are clients.
 This means that tests want to run code in a way that it was not intended to be run.
 The existing ITs have mostly figured out how to make that happen, but result is not very clean.
 This is an opportunity for improvement.

-Druid introduced a set of "injector builders" to organize Guice initialization a bit.
+Robux introduced a set of "injector builders" to organize Guice initialization a bit.
 The builders normally build the full server Guice setup.
 For the ITs, the builders also allow us to pick and choose which modules to use to define a client.
 The `Initializer` class in `it-base` uses the injector builders to define the "client" modules needed to run tests.

-Druid uses the `Lifecycle` class to start and stop services.
+Robux uses the `Lifecycle` class to start and stop services.
 For this to work, the managed instance must be created *before* the lifecycle starts.
 There are a few items that are lazy singletons.
 When run in the server, they work fine.
 But, when run in tests, we run into a race condition: we want to start the lifecycle once before the tests start, the inject dependencies into each test class instance as tests run.
 But, those injections create the insteance we want the lifecycle to manage, resulting in a muddle.
-This is why the `DruidTestRunner` has that odd "first test. vs. subsequent test" logic.
+This is why the `RobuxTestRunner` has that odd "first test. vs. subsequent test" logic.

 The prior ITs would start running tests immediately.
-But, it can take up to a minute or more for a Druid cluster to stabilize as all the services start running simultaneously.
+But, it can take up to a minute or more for a Robux cluster to stabilize as all the services start running simultaneously.
 The previous ITs would use a generic retry up to 240 times to work around the fact that any given test could fail due to the cluster not being ready.
-This version does that startup check as part if `DruidTestRunner`.
+This version does that startup check as part if `RobuxTestRunner`.
 By the time the tests run, the cluster is up and has reported itself healthy.
 That is, your tests can assume a healthy cluster.
 If a test fails: it indicates an actual error or race condition.

-Specifically, if tests still randomly fail, those tests are telling you something: something in Druid itself is non-deterministic (such as the delay to see changes to the DB, etc.), or the tests are making invalid assumptions such as assuming an ordering when there is none, using a time delay to try to synchronize actions when there should be some specific synchronization, etc. This means that, in general, you should avoid the use of the generic retry facility: if you have to retry to get your tests to work, then the Druid user has to also retry.
+Specifically, if tests still randomly fail, those tests are telling you something: something in Robux itself is non-deterministic (such as the delay to see changes to the DB, etc.), or the tests are making invalid assumptions such as assuming an ordering when there is none, using a time delay to try to synchronize actions when there should be some specific synchronization, etc. This means that, in general, you should avoid the use of the generic retry facility: if you have to retry to get your tests to work, then the Robux user has to also retry.
 Unless we document the need to retry in the API documentation, then having to retry should be considered a bug to be fixed (perhaps by documenting the need to retry, perhaps by fixing a bug, perhaps by adding a synchronization API.)